Donald Trump Easily Wins ‘Worst Polling President in First Year’ in U.S. History

 Cherry-picking best polls

-Thus far into his 4-year term, Trump has either ignored his dismal polling numbers or cherry-picked the best polls, such as those from the conservative leaning Rasmussen Reports, and boasted about them.
-An issue with Rasumussen is that it makes only automated calls, thereby connecting only with landlines, leaving out cell phones from its data.
+Thus far into his 4-year term, Trump has either ignored his dismal polling numbers or cherry-picked the best polls, such as those from the conservative leaning Rasmussen Reports, and boasted about them, exaggerating as he goes.

+There is an obvious issue with Rasmussen’s method of polling that the company has yet to correct.
+That is that Rasmussen only makes automated calls, thereby connecting exclusively with landlines, leaving out cell phones from its data.

 Experts say that can skewer poll results.